Perl-Apollo/Corinna/rfc/faq.md

 ```

 That's a syntax error because we can't access the instance variable `$name`
 from a subroutine.
-They don't knwo what instance variables are.
+They don't know what instance variables are.
 Or consider
 these;

 ```perl